 Lentuanjärvi, a lake in its natural state, is the starting point for the Lentuankoski rapids, famous for rafting and as a beauty spot.
-Notable attractions include the visitor centre and looming expanse of Lake Lentuanjärvi, and especially the Iso Lentuankoski rapid.
+Notable attractions include looming expanse of Lake Lentuanjärvi, and especially the Iso Lentuankoski rapid.
 The waters of Lentuankoski veritably tumble down, spraying over rafters as they shoot the rapids.

 ISO LENTUANKOSKI RAPID

 The head of Iso Lentuankoski is one of the most popular fishing spots in this area.
 At around 50m wide, this is where trout from the upstream lake and grayling in the rapid gather to feed.
 Anglers cast their lines from a rock above the rapid or from the rock embankment.
 The churning waters below the head of the rapid are difficult to fish but are home to the energetic Lentua trout.
 Currents are extremely strong on the embankment side, which is flanked by a straight rock wall.
 The shore opposite is more varied, containing a greater number of holes and still water behind rocks, preferred by the fish that inhabit the rapid.
 By the time waters reach Välisuvanto – literally, the intermediate pool – the currents have gradually become more gentle.
 It is here, at the tail of the rapid, that the largest trout are often found on the lookout for their next meal.
 The whole of Välisuvanto is rich in potential as holding water.
 Fishing is possible from the embankment extending down to the pool, or along the narrow tail portion of the pool.
 A lean-to stands by the pool, in a cove next to the tail of the rapid.
 The cove can be skirted by walking over duckboards.
 The angler can either turn off the duckboard path towards the head of the Pieni Lentuankoski rapid, or continue through the forest to the tail.